philhug/go-odoo/README.md

 That's it !
 Your models have been generated !

+### Current generated models

+#### Core models

+Core models are `ir_model.go` and `ir_model_fields.go` since there are used to generate models.

+It is **highly recommanded** to not remove them, since you would not be able to generate models again.

+#### Custom skilld-labs models

+All others models (not core one) are specific to skilld-labs usage.
+They use our own odoo instance which is **version 11**. (note that models structure changed between odoo major versions).

+If you're ok to work with those models, you can use this library instance, if not you should fork the repository and generate you own models by following steps above.

 ### Enjoy coding!

 (All exemples on this README are based on model `crm.lead`)

 ```go
 package main

 import (
 	odoo "github.com/skilld-labs/go-odoo"
 )